danomagnum/gologix/README.md

 You can write to BOOL tags but NOT to bits of integers yet (ex: "MyBool" is OK, but "MyDint.3" is NOT).
 You can read from either just fine.
 I think there is a "write with mask" that I'll need to implement to do this.

-If the UDT you're reading has bools packed in it, you'll need to use the ReadPacked() function instead of client.Read().
-The plan is to eventually migrate this functionality to client.Read automatically.

 No UDTs or arrays in the server yet.
-This will eventually be implemented and that will greatly improve functionality.

 ## License